C-NERD/clinical-notes/pages/Presenting complaints for meningitis.md

 - Fever: Occurs in infectious processes
-- Headache: Due to inflammation which causes raised in
+- Headache: Due to inflammation which causes raised intracranial pressure by increasing volume of CSF
-- Vomiting
+- Vomiting: In bacterial meningitis due to release of endotoxins that act as pyogens